 To sabotage the relationship, Psyche’s jealous sisters convinced Psyche that she was married to a hideous monster.
 They persuaded the princess to betray her promise to Eros and look upon him when he was sleeping, and kill him.

 Eros and Lost Love

-Upon seeing the sleeping face of the beautiful god, and the bow and arrows placed next to him, Psyche realized she had married Eros, god of love and desire.
+Upon seeing the sleeping face of the beautiful god, and the bow and arrows placed next to him, Psyche realized she had married Eros, the god of love and desire.
 Eros woke up while Psyche stared at him and disappeared, as he promised he would should she ever betray him.

-After completing the many trails set by the goddess of love, with the help of her lost love Eros, Psyche was granted immortality.
+After completing the many trials set by the goddess of love, with the help of her lost love Eros, Psyche was granted immortality.
 Psyche drank the nectar of the gods, ambrosia, and was able to live with Eros as an immortal on Mount Olympus.

 Eros and Psyche is a myth that has inspired many sculptures.
 The pair were a favorite subject for ancient Greek and Roman sculptures.

 Eros features in two myths that center around the Greek god of wine and fertility, Dionysus.
 The first myth is a tale of unrequited love.
 Eros strikes a young shepherd named Hymnus with one of his golden-tipped arrows.
 The strike from Eros’ arrow makes the shepherd fall in love with a water spirit called Nicaea.